 As an organization with global sourcing, we recognize our influence and impact goes beyond our organizational boundaries.
 As a condition of doing business with MEC, we require our suppliers and wholesale brand partners to uphold the MEC Code of Conduct.
 It sets out our minimum standards for workers' rights and environmental responsibility.
 Our Code is based on the Fair Labor Association (FLA) Code of Conduct and the covenants of the International Labour Organization (ILO).
 MEC does not do business in countries under economic and trade enforcement measures ("sanctions") agreed by the UN Security Council and/or the Canadian Government because of their human rights records.
+Furthermore, MEC signed a three-year agreement with BSI Supply Chain Solutions to have access to global up-to-date country supply chain risk analysis data, specifically human rights and environmental protection.

 MEC provides a Code of Conduct translated into the local language to each facility we work with, and we require that trainings be conducted with all workers.
 We also offer a confidential grievance channel through which workers are able to report any violations of their rights.
+In 2015, we launched a pilot of the Clear Voice Hotline Service to nine factories in China.
+Through Clear Voice Services, workers are provided with a toll-free phone number to voice grievances and concerns.
+Urgent issues are reported to our factory liaison and MEC within 24 hours, and worker grievances are addressed as they arise.
+As a result of the pilot, one of our factories opted to go even further and conducted their own survey to gauge worker satisfaction.

 We measure outcomes of our human rights and labour efforts in our supply chain through our Social Compliance program.
 Our targets are to increase the number of tier 1 contracted facilities producing MEC-branded product that meet or exceed our minimum standards, and to reduce the number of unacceptable violations in our supply chain to zero.
-As part of our program, we audit these contracted factories at least once every 18 months, and together with our factory partners develop remediation plans to correct any violations found.
-An update on the program outcomes is published in our Annual Report.
-We invite the scrutiny of third parties to evaluate and strengthen our supply chain efforts.
-In 2013, our Social Compliance program received FLA accreditation, a significant milestone for MEC.
+As part of our program, we audit these contracted factories at least once every 18 months, and together with our factory partners develop actionable remediation plans to correct any violations found.
+Over 2015, we found unacceptable violations in ten factories and we worked with our factories to resolve eight violations.
+After repeated attempts to remediate with one facility, we decided to discontinue business with them.
+At the other factory, we've deemed the workers' risk level to low and we'll continue efforts to reach out a remediation agreement.